-For an instruction for use in the case of injury to an employee of an independent contractor working on the premises, see CACI No. 1009, Liability to Employees of Independent Contractors for Dangerous Conditions.
+For instructions for use in the case of injury to an employee of an independent contractor working on the premises, see CACI No. 1009A, Liability to Employees of Independent Contractors for Unsafe Concealed Conditions, and CACI No. 1009B, Liability to Employees of Independent Contractors for Unsafe Conditions Retained Control or Defective Equipment.

 - "It is well established in California that although a store owner is not an insurer of the safety of its patrons, the owner does owe them a duty to exercise reasonable care in keeping the premises reasonably safe."
 (Ortega, supra, 26 Cal.4th at p.
-1205, internal citation omitted.) - "We conclude that a plaintiff may prove a dangerous condition existed for an unreasonable time with circumstantial evidence, and that ... 'evidence that an inspection had not been made within a particular period of time prior to an accident may warrant an inference that the defective condition existed long enough so that a person exercising reasonable care would have discovered it.' " (Ortega, supra, 26 Cal.4th at p.
+1205, internal citation omitted.) - "We conclude that a plaintiff may prove a dangerous condition existed for an unreasonable time with circumstantial evidence, and that ... 'evidence that an inspection had not been made within a particular period of time prior to an accident may warrant an inference that the defective condition existed long enough so that a person exercising reasonable care would have discovered it.' "(Ortega, supra, 26 Cal.4th at p.
 1210, internal citation omitted.)